Think your boss likes someone more at work? Happens a lot. Let’s find out some apparent signs your boss plays favorites.

 3. Focus On Your Work:

 Don’t let the situation get to you, and don’t let it affect your work.
-Focus on doing your best, and don’t let the favoritism bother you.
+Do your best, and don’t let the favoritism bother you.

 Instead, you should focus on what you can control, like your work.
 Grow your skills, and look for opportunities to showcase your talent.